The Kelpies

-The sculptures were opened to the public in April 2014.
-As part of the project, they have their own visitors‘ centre, and sit beside a newly developed canal turning pool and extension.
-This canal extension reconnects the Forth and Clyde Canal with the River Forth, and improves navigation between the East and West of Scotland.
+The Kelpies are a pair of monumental steel horse-heads between the Scottish towns of Falkirk and Grangemouth.
+They stand next to the M9 motorway and form the eastern gateway of the Forth and Clyde Canal, which meets the River Carron here.
+Each head is 30 m high.

+The sculptures, which represent kelpies, were designed by sculptor Andy Scott and were completed in October 2013.
+An unveiling ceremony took place in April 2014.
+Around the sculptures is an area of parkland known as The Helix.

 History

-The name was chosen by Scottish Canals at the inception of The Helix project, in 2005.
-The Kelpies name reflected the mythological transforming beasts possessing the strength and endurance of ten horses; a quality that is analogous with the transformational change and endurance of Scotland's inland waterways.
+The name was chosen by Scottish Canals at the inception of The Helix project in 2005, to reflect the mythological transforming beasts possessing the strength and endurance of ten horses.
 The Kelpies represent the lineage of the heavy horse of Scottish industry and economy, pulling the wagons, ploughs, barges, and coalships that shaped the geographical layout of the Falkirk area.

 According to sculptor Andy Scott, "The original concept of mythical water horses was a valid starting point for the artistic development of the structures."
-He also said that he “took that concept and moved with it towards a more equine and contemporary response, shifting from any mythological references towards a socio-historical monument intended to celebrate the horse’s role in industry and agriculture as well as the obvious association with the canals as tow horses”.
-In 2008 Scott created three-metre-high miniature versions in his Glasgow studio.
+He also said that he "took that concept and moved with it towards a more equine and contemporary response, shifting from any mythological references towards a socio-historical monument intended to celebrate the horse's role in industry and agriculture as well as the obvious association with the canals as tow horses".
+In 2008 Scott created three-metre (10') high miniature versions in his Glasgow studio.
 These were then scanned by lasers to help the steel fabricators create accurate full-scale components.

-According to Scott the end result would be "[w]ater-borne, towering gateways into The Helix, the Forth and Clyde Canal and Scotland, translating the legacy of the area into proud equine guardians".
+According to Scott the result would be "[w]ater-borne, towering gateways into The Helix, the Forth and Clyde Canal and Scotland, translating the legacy of the area into proud equine guardians".

 During the first year following the opening, nearly one million people visited the sculptures.

 The first routine maintenance and cleaning was carried out by a high-wire team in the summer of 2017.